aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/pdf-file-metadata/_index.md

 **CommonJS:**

-1. Require the AsposePDFforNode.cjs module.
+1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
 1. Specify the name of the PDF file from which the fonts will be extracted.
-1. Initialize the AsposePdf module.
+1. Call `AsposePdf` as Promise and perform the operation for extracting fonts.
 Receive the object if successful.
 1. Call the function [AsposePdfGetAllFonts](https://reference.aspose.com/pdf/nodejs-cpp/metadata/asposepdfgetallfonts/).
 1. Extracted fonts is stored in the JSON object.
 Thus, if 'json.errorCode' is 0, it displays an array of font details, including font name, whether it is embedded, and its accessibility statu using console.log.
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.